WangyiNTU/WangyiNTU.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am currently a [Research Assistant Professor](https://research.polyu.edu.hk/en/persons/yi-wang-3) in the Department of Electrical and Electronic Engineering ([EEE](https://www.polyu.edu.hk/eie/)), The Hong Kong Polytechnic University (香港理工大学, [PolyU](https://www.polyu.edu.hk/)).
 I am also working in the JC STEM Lab of Machine Learning and Computer Vision with [Prof. CHAU Lap Pui](https://www.polyu.edu.hk/eee/people/academic-staff-and-teaching-staff/prof-chau-lap-pui/).
-My research interest includes __Image/Video Processing, Computer Vision, Intelligent Transport Systems, and Digital Forensics__.
+My research interests include __Image/Video Processing, Embodied Egocentric Vision, Intelligent Transport Systems, and Digital Forensics__.

 I received BEng in Electronic and Information Engineering and MEng in Signal and Information Processing from Northwestern Polytechnical University (西北工业大学, [NPU](https://en.nwpu.edu.cn/)), China, and earned PhD in the School of Electrical and Electronic Engineering ([EEE](https://www.ntu.edu.sg/eee/)) from Nanyang Technological University (南洋理工大学，[NTU](https://www.ntu.edu.sg/)), Singapore, in 2021, supervised by Dr. CHAU Lap Pui, who worked as an A/P at NTU (till 2022) and is currently a Prof. at PolyU.